 Sovcomflot’s environmental protection policy forms an integral part of the overall Safety Management System adopted by the company to ensure safe vessel operations and prevent pollution, in accordance with the International Safety Management Code.

-The main goals of the Group’s environmental protection policy are to increase the environmental sustainability of the fleet and to ensure the reliable and environmentally safe provision of services related to the shipping of cargo by sea.
+The main goals of the SCF environmental protection policy are to increase environmental sustainability of the fleet and to ensure the reliable and safe provision of seaborne cargo transportation services.

-Sovcomflot Group has in place an environmental management system, which was established in accordance with the principles, goals and objectives of its Environmental Protection Policy.
-The system encompasses the activity of all employees of the Group’s structural units, from ships’ crews to senior management.
+SCF Group has in place an environmental management system, established in accordance with the principles, goals, and objectives set by the Environmental Protection Policy.
+This system encompasses the activity of all company personnel, from vessel crews to the senior management.

-Atmospheric emissions from an LNG-fuelled power plant, tonnes per year
+Atmospheric emissions from an LNG-fuelled tanker, tonnes per year

-Sovcomflot Group recognises that reducing energy consumption is crucial to minimising adverse environmental impacts.
-Accordingly, the Group has developed and implemented an Energy Conservation and Energy Efficiency Programme, aimed at promoting the efficient use of fuel and energy resources and improving the environmental sustainability of the fleet.
+Energy consumption reduction is conducive to minimising negative impact on the environment.
+Sovcomflot Group has developed and implemented an Energy Conservation and Energy Efficiency Programme, aimed at promoting the efficient use of fuel and energy resources and improving the environmental sustainability of the fleet.

 Energy audits are conducted regularly on the Group’s ships.
-These make it possible to obtain reliable information on the consumption of fuel and oil and the energy efficiency of a ship’s engines and boilers, identifying opportunities for energy conservation, and increasing the energy and environmental performance of a ship’s power plants.
+These make it possible to obtain reliable information on the consumption of fuel and oil and the energy efficiency of ship engines and boilers and to identify opportunities for saving energy and increasing the energy and environmental performance of ship power plants.

-During 2017 Sovcomflot Group continued to implement a number of organisational and technical measures to promote efficient use of fuel and energy resources and improve the environmental sustainability of the fleet:
+During 2018, Sovcomflot continued to implement a number of organisational and technical measures to promote efficient use of fuel and energy resources and improve the environmental sustainability of the fleet: